readyready15728/misc/stardew-valley-notes.md

   diagnostic info that can be parsed [using an online utility program](https://smapi.io/log).
 * Use the cog button on the title screen for mods using Generic Mod Config Menu.
 (It works in game just as well!)
+* For some mods, the GMCM is only usable from the title screen.
 * The little keyboard on the Generic Mod Config Menu shows all keybindings and highlights conflicting ones in red.
 * Chests in this order, right to left: non-comestibles from above ground,